FHantke/brave-browser-wiki/Status-Updates.md

 - [ ] Webtorrent
 - [ ] Refine tab shape to be better (Waiting on design from Brad's team)
 - [ ] Autoplay
+- [ ] Clear private data on shutdown

 ### Unlikely stretch goals